Planning an excellent 2 days in Granada

 → Check out Spanish rental car options

-🏨 Áurea Washington Irving – this hotel exudes the gentle elegance a city break deserves.
+🏨 Top Granada hotel recommendation: Áurea Washington Irving – this hotel exudes the gentle elegance a city break deserves.
 It is located 400m from the Alhambra, has a rooftop pool, and offers its guests excellent breakfast.
-(Children are welcome here)
+The hotel has parking and there is a nearby bus stop running between the city centre and the hotel.

 → Book now

-🏡 Mirador del Zenete – located in gorgeous the Albaicin neighbourhood, this apartment style hotel offers incredible views (hint’s in the name) over the city of Granada from the roof terrace.
+🏠 Top Granada apartment recommendation: Mirador del Zenete – located in gorgeous the Albaicín neighbourhood, this apartment style hotel offers incredible views (hint’s in the name) over the city of Granada from the roof terrace.
 Each apartment has a small kitchen, making it ideal for people who like to cook for themselves.
 There is a pool on site, offering relief after a day of sightseeing in the heat.
+In my opinion, the views more than make up for the need to walk!

 → Book now